 - Think about whether any of the titles are too obscure.

 - Use Amazon to check if the title is already used.

 - Consider whether the title makes the novel’s genre clear.

 - Test your title:

 - Mock-up book covers with the different titles.

 - See how people react when you mention your shortlisted titles to them.

 - Choose a title for your novel from the shortlist.

-If you have any thoughts on how to choose a title for your novel, please email me.
-Otherwise please feel free to share the article using the buttons below.
+If you need any help choosing a title for your novel, please email me.
+Otherwise, please feel free to share the article using the buttons below.